Mushroom Masala with Matar | Restaurant Style

 In this recipe, I’ve used button mushrooms – easily procurable and so yum!
 However, these cleansing tips work for any variety of mushrooms.

-Note: Don't skip adding garam masala!
-If you don't have any at home, go out and buy some - it's available in any Indian supermarket!
+Don’t skip adding garam masala!
+If you don’t have any, you can either make it at home (here’s my recipe for homemade garam masala), or go out and buy some – it’s available in any Indian supermarket!
 Garam masala is quite like the ALL-IN-ONE of spice powders.
 It has sweetness from cinnamon, a spicy hit from peppercorns, earthiness from cumin seeds, freshness from coriander seeds, and fragrance from cardamom.

 So many elements of this dish depend on the right timing.
 Get that right, and you’ll nail this dish.
 But don’t stress too much, it’s pretty simple!